 Statin therapy lowers a person’s cholesterol.
 The lower your cholesterol, the lower your risk of heart attack and stroke.
-As a person who has chronic Afib and cardiomyopathy, I am always looking for therapies to lower my cholesterol, blood pressure, heart rate, BMI, etc. etc.
+As a person who developed chemotherapy-induced chronic Afib and cardiomyopathy, I am always looking for evidence-based, non-toxic therapies to lower my cholesterol, blood pressure, heart rate, BMI, etc. etc.

 Though there are a number of nutritional supplementation therapies as well as lifestyle therapies that can lower a person’s cholesterol, I admit that you have to work at lowering your cholesterol naturally.
 Taking a low dose statin is 1) effective, 2) exhibits few side effects 3) is easy and 4) is relatively inexpensive.

 Let me be clear.
 Statins do cause side effects.
 The issue is to balance the risks and benefits.
 By this I mean take a low dose of a statin while supplementing and following a cholesterol lowering lifestyle through nutrition and frequent, modrate exercise.